Containerd Registry Configuration¶

 http://

-for the endpoints, otherwise it will default to https.
+as the endpoint URI scheme, otherwise it will default tohttps://

 In order for the registry changes to take effect, you need to either configure this file before starting RKE2 on the node, or restart RKE2 on each configured node.